Audition (Ôdishon) (1999)

 Critic Consensus: An audacious, unsettling Japanese horror film from director Takashi Miike, Audition entertains as both a grisly shocker and a psychological drama.

 Watch it now

-The shifts in tone along the film are baffling, as it begins as a strange drama, then becomes a romance, until it is finally revealed that that was all a weird prelude to an absurdly shocking, disgusting and confusing third act that doesn't really make much sense.
+The shifts in tone along the film are baffling, as it begins as a strange drama, then becomes a romance, and then it is finally revealed that all that was a weird prelude to an absurdly shocking, outrageous and confusing third act that doesn't really make much sense.